Skip links

 The second example is even more obvious.
 They know for a fact how difficult something is.
 The “it” being difficult is a fact and they have knowledge of it.
 This is similar to the last example; the person does not have knowledge of the difference.

-Now, here are some examples of using the verb Saber to talk about learned skills:
+Now, here’s some examples of using the verb Saber to talk about learned skills:

 • Yo hablar español. – I know how to speak Spanish.